 Group counseling is a type of counseling where a small group of clients meet on a regular basis, sometimes weekly, or occasionally a few times a week, to talk and discuss problems with each other.
 This form of counseling is available to meet a wide variety of needs, from addiction counseling to therapy-related issues, social anxieties, and a variety of other topics.
 How often the group meets is usually based on the type of counseling needed.

-Why are substance abuse group counseling sessions effective?
+Why group therapy for substance abuse counseling sessions effective?

 This form of counseling can be extremely beneficial for patients because it provides a safe place to share experiences and hear contributions and feedback from other group members who have similar experiences.

 Similarly to individual counseling, these meetings are led by a group therapist, and the same standards of confidentiality and ethical boundaries apply.
 Additionally, members are screened by facilitators to make sure they’re well suited for group counseling work.

 One of the main theories behind group counseling is the idea that dealing with specific issues might feel isolating, and that being able to share struggles and successes in a safe, confidential and non-judgemental place with others who have experienced the same struggles accelerates the recovery process.
 This type of scenario works well for drug and alcohol addiction.

 There are different types of group counseling sessions, some of which are highly organized, with attendees doing specific substance abuse group therapy activities together and sharing the results, while others are more free form, where group members share current issues related to the group’s purpose, led by the group’s therapist.
 For example, a group member could share a recent experience and the other members would be encouraged to provide feedback and problem solve together.